Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< picture name="wcag_quickref" alt="Website with banner covering top half of screen." >}}
 <figcaption>

-When filtering criteria on [the Quickref Reference page](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&showtechniques=134%2C124&levels=a&technologies=js%2Cserver%2Csmil%2Cpdf%2Cflash%2Csl), a sticky bar on the top half of the screen lists active filters.
-This bar can fill the screen in landscape mode if you add more filters.
-It cannot be dismissed.
+When filtering criteria on [the Quickref Reference page](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&showtechniques=134%2C124&levels=a&technologies=js%2Cserver%2Csmil%2Cpdf%2Cflash%2Csl), a dickbar lists active filters.
+I increased the zoom level; you may have to add more filters to fill the screen with a smaller font.

 </figcaption>
 </figure>

-Designers often encourage the use occasional figures to "break up" their content, and provide negative space.
+Designers often use figures to "break up" their content, and provide negative space.
 This is good advice, but I don't think people pay enough attention to the flipside: splitting up content with too many figures can make reading extremely painful on a short viewport.
 Design maxims usually lack nuance.

 There's an ideal range somewhere between "cramped" and "spaced-apart" content.
 Finding this range is difficult.
 The best way to resolve such difficult and subjective issues is to ask your readers for feedback, giving disproportionate weight to readers with under-represented needs (especially readers with disabilities).